Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Introduction

-where $w_1=\sum_{u<v}a_u a_v$, $ \tilde{T}_0= \sum_{i} m_i$, $\tilde{T}_1= \sum_{i<j} m_{i} m_{j}$, $Z_c$ is the mentioned above correction to the saddle point approximation, $f_2$ is a weight two modular form of a certain triangle group, and $q_{\mathrm{IR}}$ is a function of the ultraviolet (or bare) coupling constant $q_0$ such that inverse to $\tau_{\rm IR}=\ln( q_{\rm IR})/2 \pi \ii$ is a modular function with respect to the same triangle group.
-Finally, $D$ is a constant depending on the number of colours $N$ only, whose role is to cancel the perturbative one-loop contributions (see \ref{eqn:logD}).
+Using these techniques we arrive to the central result of this paper Here $w_1=\sum_{u<v}a_u a_v$, $ \tilde{T}_0= \sum_{i} m_i$, $\tilde{T}_1= \sum_{i<j} m_{i} m_{j}$, $f_2$ is a weight two modular form of a certain triangle group, $q_{\mathrm{IR}}$ is a function of the ultraviolet (or bare) coupling constant $q$ such that inverse to $\tau_{\rm IR}=\ln( q_{\rm IR})/2 \pi \ii$ is a modular function with respect to the same triangle group, and $D$ is a constant depending on the number of colours $N$ only, whose role is to cancel the perturbative one-loop contributions (see \ref{eqn:logD}).
+Finally, $Z_c$ is the mentioned above correction to the saddle point approximation and $f_2^{(l)}$ are weight two modular forms of triangle groups satisfying $f_2^{(1)}=f_2$, $f_2^{(l)}=f_2^{(N-l)}$.
 The striking feature of (\ref{eqn:asympt-corr-intro}) is that the $a_u$-dependent factor looks just like the classical contribution.
 Thus, it is natural to interpret $q_{\mathrm{IR}}$ as the effective infrared coupling constant, as it was done in the $N=2,3$ cases \cite{Poghossian2,Poghossian3}.
 This result seems to contradict the known fact that for $N\geq 4$ the effective coupling matrix is never proportional to the classical one \cite{MinahanNemeschansky}.
 In \cite{Lerda} the structure of the coupling matrix was studied in details for the so-called special vacuum, a regime of the theory closely related to the asymptotic we consider.
 Based on the analysis of the perturbative contribution and the action of the $S$-duality group, it was predicted that the coupling matrix can be parametrised by $\lfloor\frac{N}{2}\rfloor$ coupling constants.
 The constants were chosen in such a way that they transform independently under the action of the $S$-duality group.
 The analysis of the monodromy group of the coupling constant appearing in (\ref{eqn:asympt-corr-intro}) hints that it is one of the constants of \cite{Lerda}.